taoufik07/nejma/README.md

 # ⭐ Nejma ⭐

-Nejma ⭐ allows you to manage multiple realtime connections and send messages to groups or a user multiple tabs...
+Inspired by `channels`, Nejma ⭐ allows you manage and send messages to groups of channels

+Things you can build with `nejma`:
+- chat
+- notification
+- handle users connected from multiple tabs)
+- and more...

+## Example

-Take a look at this example `nejma-chat`, a simple chat application built using `nejma` and `starlette`.
+Take a look at this example [`nejma-chat`](https://github.com/taoufik07/nejma-chat), a simple chat application built using `nejma` and `starlette`.

 ## Installation